Take advantage of this progressive form of flexible funding built for retailers.

 A merchant cash advance is an amount of money paid by a lender to purchase a company’s future transactions.
-In return the lender will take a percentage of each sale the company makes until a pre-agreed payback limit is reached.
+In return the lender will take a percentage of each sale your company makes until you reach your pre-agreed payback limit.

 What are the features of a merchant cash advance?

 The advance involves two figures that make up the repayment: